RobBatchCoder/Robs-cafe/README.md

 # The Pizza Place - Introduction

 **The Pizza Pace** Restaurant delivery app created using the Django framework that allows for the creation, reading, updating and deleting of data to a database.

-> It targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
-The user can view the blog post and comments.
-When the user is logged in, user can like/unlike a post, comment on a post and add a post from the user page.

 You can view the live site here:- https://incredible-india.herokuapp.com/